PriyanSabarish/pay-code-auditor/README.md

 The model is used for the one thing it is genuinely good at here, interpreting messy, inconsistent pay code names and matching them to a legal category.
 Every dollar figure, every comparison against a client's current setting, and every penalty calculation is deterministic Python.
 This is not a style choice.
 A compliance number has to be exact and repeatable, and a model is the wrong tool for that job even when it is right most of the time.

+## What it does

+Upload a client's pay codes and pay run summary, pick their award, and every code comes back correct, underpaid, overpaid, or needs review — with the reasoning trail, the ATO passage or award clause behind it, and the exact dollar impact.
+The bookkeeper approves each flag, then downloads the report, fix steps and a draft client letter.

+## How we built it

+Python core, FastAPI, React.
+A two-model cascade classifies every code, grounded in hybrid retrieval (BM25 + local embeddings) over the ATO guidance, SGR 2009/2 and the client's award.
+Suspicious codes go to an agent with five read-only tools, capped at six logged steps.
+A second model verifies each conclusion.
+All money is plain Python, unit tested — the model never does arithmetic.
+The LLM layer is provider-agnostic (`LLM_PROVIDER=groq` or `gemini`), so the whole cascade can run on either without touching call sites.

+## Challenges we ran into

+Real code names are messy and often ambiguous, which pushed us to investigate how each code is actually paid rather than what it's called.
+Tuning when to say "unclear" instead of guessing took real work.

+## Accomplishments that we're proud of

+**92.0%** (46/50) on 50 held-out test codes, against **36.0%** (18/50) for a keyword
+baseline.
+The verifier caught [N] wrong conclusions.
+[N] of 12 planted problems found.
+[$X] and [N] minutes per audit, measured.

+## What we learned

+Retrieval beat model size.
+Letting the system decline to answer made it better, not worse.
+Separating judgement from arithmetic removed a whole class of doubt.

+## What's next for Pay Code Auditor

+The ongoing per-pay-run check — that's the subscription.
+Then any payroll export format, multiple awards per audit, and the edge cases we excluded.

 ## Architecture

 One deployed service.
 FastAPI serves the API under /api and the built React bundle as static files at the root, so there is no CORS to manage in production and nothing to deploy twice.